This is a simple IoT toggle switch demo application for Zephyr on the Adafruit Feather TFT ESP32-S3 board. It works with Adafruit IO.

 west

 commandline tool, you need to set up a Zephyr project, including a Python virtual environment and the zephyr git repo.
-In examples here, my zephyr project directory is~/code/zephyr-workspace
+In my examples, the zephyr project directory is~/code/zephyr-workspace

 . -